From Finish Line to Starting Line: What Graduation Reminds Us About Growth

 Career Insight Studio

 Danielle Cullivan is a seasoned leader in tech with over 20 years of experience in Fortune 500 companies.
 She is also the creator of Career Insight Studio, a career and lifestyle blog dedicated to providing insights and new perspectives for working women.
-Danielle lives in the Pacific Northwest with her husband and high-school-aged son, and visits her college-age daughter as often as possible!
+Danielle lives in the Pacific Northwest with her husband, cheers on her son in college, and supports her daughter as she launches her career.

 Join the Conversation